Previous: Setting Generalized Variables, Up: Generalized Variables [Contents][Index]

 (gv-define-setter caar (val x) `(setcar (car ,x) ,val))

-For more control over the expansion, see the macro gv-define-expander
+For more control over the expansion, see the macro gv-define-expander.

-can be useful in defining macros that
+The macro gv-letplace can be useful in defining macros that

-; for example, the incf
+perform similarly to setf; for example, the incf macro

 of Common Lisp.
 Consult the source file gv.el for more details.